Do you have a comprehensive social media strategy?

-And, inherent in all this is sound understanding of social media marketing.
+And, inherent in all this is a sound understanding of social media marketing.
 Social media marketing isn’t advertising and social platforms aren’t just another channel for spreading your brand messages.

 Social media marketing, at its core, needs to be about helping folks solve their problems.
-Heck ALL marketing should be about helping folks solve their problems and doing it better than the competition.
+Heck, ALL marketing should be about helping folks solve their problems and doing it better than the competition.
 After you take care of delivering solutions, all that’s left is letting people know you can help them and encouraging them to let others you have something of value.